Jakush/LifeSteal-V2/README.md

 # LifeSteal-V2
-# This is version 2 of LifeSteal because i corrupted version 1 by mistake.
+This is version 2 of LifeSteal because i corrupted version 1 by mistake.

-#
+# API
-# You can get API from plugin to recipe.
+You can get API from plugin to recipe.
-# You just need to add latest version to your plugin.
+You just need to add latest version to your plugin.
-# Then, type in
+Then, type in
 ```java
 onEnable() this, LifeSteal lifesteal = (LifeSteal) Bukkit.getPluginManager().getPlugin("Fine-LifeSteal");
 ```